NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/message-status.md

 If you need more detail about a specific channel, you can also use supplier statuses.

-Supplier statuses tell you why a channel has a certain channel status.
+Supplier statuses can tell you why a channel has a certain channel status.
 For example, NHS App messages receive a channel status of 'delivered' when NHS Notify receives a supplier status of 'read'.

+Each channel has different supplier statuses that are only relevant to that channel.

 Find out the supplier statuses you can get and how they map to the channel statuses of: